Leaky Gut Symptoms and the Gut Tests Your Gastroenterologist Is Not Running

 Gut Health FAQ

-See a gastroenterologist if you have blood in your stool, mucus, or symptoms suggesting inflammatory bowel disease.
-Colonoscopy is the only way to diagnose these.
-Chronic bloating, constipation, and IBS symptoms without red-flag signs can go directly to a functional medicine provider.
+See a gastroenterologist if you have frequent or significant blood in the stool, mucus in the stool, or symptoms suggesting inflammatory bowel disease.
+A colonoscopy is the definitive way to diagnose these conditions.
+Chronic bloating and constipation without red flags can go straight to functional medicine.

 Related Service